PHY 2048 and 2049

 Added: A student perspective from one of our graduates.

-George Heller, now a student in the mechanical engineering program
+George Heller, who has now graduated with a degree in mechanical engineering

-comments about how to solve an engineering problem.
-You ought
+comments about how to solve an engineering problem that he

 to be able to see several places where my comments below apply